AdobeXD/plugin-samples/selection.md

 <a name="selection+focusedArtboard"></a>

 ### selection.focusedArtboard : <code>?[Artboard](scenegraph.md#Artboard)</code>
 The artboard the user is currently most focused on (via recent selection or edit operations).
-May be null, for example if no artboardsexist or if the user just deleted an artboard.
+May be null, for example if no artboards exist or if the user just deleted an artboard.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true